 To recognize invaluable contributions to the long-term growth of the Academy through bequests and other planned gifts, The Faye Society was established by the Board of Trustees in the Spring of 2001 in memory of Captain and Mrs. James Faye who named Chesapeake Academy as a beneficiary of their estate in 1987.
 Their foresight and generosity made a tremendous impact on the Academy’s fiscal stability and future, and for generations of families.
 Membership in the Faye Society recognizes patrons of Chesapeake Academy whose philanthropy extends beyond life.
 66 members have made estate plans which we have already received through their bequest or include building the Academy’s endowment through charitable remainder trusts, transfer of owned life insurance, real estate intentions, and bequests through their Last Will and Testament.

-Making provisions to include the permanent endowment, managed by the Chesapeake Academy Foundation, is an excellent way to receive tax credit now while investing in the future of children from the Northern Neck and Middle Peninsula.
+Making provisions to include the permanent endowment is an excellent way to receive tax credit now while investing in the future of children from the Northern Neck and Middle Peninsula.

 A bequest is a gift made through a donor’s will and is the simplest and most common planned gift.
 The advantages of making a gift through a bequest are that the donor does not have to part with any property until after death.
 Gift and estate taxes are avoided.
 Distributions can be made either as a specific dollar amount or as a percentage of the estate.